MOSEK/mosek.rust/doc/source/api.rst

     ``num : i64``
         Returns the number of symmetric sparse matrixes.

-Get the number of symmetric matrixes stored in the vector :math:`E`.
+Get the number of symmetric matrixes stored.

 .. index:: get_num_var